Víctor Carranza: Green Wars

-Once out of jail his war to Leonidas Vargas continued, until the latter was killed by hitmen in Spain in 2009.
+Once out of jail his war with Leonidas Vargas continued, until the latter was killed by hitmen in Spain in 2009.
 He also found himself in another war, this time against Yesid Nieto, a young emerald trader who had made a fortune in drug trafficking and had started making a name in the emerald field after being introduced to it by another rival of Carranza, Pedro Nel Rincón, (aka Pedro Orejas).
 Nieto appointed himself as the new emerald czar and associated with the paramilitary forces at the service of Freddy Rendón (aka el Alemán) to fight Carranza.
 Nieto was killed in Guatemala in 2007.
 The conflict with Rincón continued, despite some attempts at negotiation, as Rincón involved himself with a number of drug lords and paramilitary leaders, particularly Pedro Oliveiro Guerrero (a.k.a.
 Cuchillo) and Daniel Barrera Barrera.
 It was in the context of this new green war that some months later another attempt at Carranza's life was made when his convoy was attacked with guns and grenades, an attack that has been attributed to Rincón and the drug lords.
 It's estimated that 25 assassination attempts were made on Carranza's life.